ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Introduction-to-Seaborn.md

 The other great advantage of seaborn is that seaborn has some built-in plots that matplotlib does not.
 Most of these can be done by hacking away at matplotlib, but they're not built in and require much more code.
 These include [facet plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.FacetGrid.html) and [regression plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.regplot.html).

-What I love about seaborn is that making plots generally match your intuition for what the syntax would be.
-For example, to make a barchart with confidence intervals, you can make a bar chart using the tips dataset (load with `sns.load_dataset("tips")`) from seaborn:
+Making plots in seaborn also generally match your intuition for what the syntax would be.
+For example, to make a barchart with confidence intervals, you can run the following code (having loaded the tips dataset with `sns.load_dataset("tips")`):

 ```
 barplot = sns.barplot(x = "day", y = "total_bill", data = tips, order = ["Thur", "Fri", "Sat", "Sun"])